gammaql/greldal/src/docs/pages/index.md

 [TypeScript](http://typescriptlang.org) is not required, but recommended for larger projects.
 GRelDAL itself is written in TypeScript and comes with type definitions.
 We take a pragmatic stance towards <Link href="type-safety">Type Safety</Link>

+## Try in your browser

+You can try out GRelDAL in the <Link href="playground">browser based playground</Link> without installing anything.

+The playground is currently experimental and offers a limited set of features.

 ## Our pre-configured starter project

 GRelDAL core library is fairly un-opinionated.